Vet bills rising faster than inflation: how to save on your pet's care

 "Last year in August I paid $350 for a dental visit," she said.
 "And this year they were $580.
 And I was just floored!"

-The Consumer Price Index shows veterinarian services cost 7.3 percent more year over year.
+The Consumer Price Index shows veterinarian services cost 7.3% more year over year.

 Jessica Simpson with the Humane Society says for help with veterinary expenses, start with a local rescue group or community clinic that may offer services to people with limited incomes.